 As with next-door neighbor Spain, encouraging tourism after World War II sought to create revenue for Portugal based on its natural & cultural features: sun, sand, an extensive coastline & long-maintained folk traditions.
 Created in 1933 under the Estado Novo, the Secretariado Nacional de Informação, Cultura Popular e Turismo (SNI for short) hoped to attract new visitors with the magazine “Panorama”.
 First published in 1941, this art & tourism journal filled its pages with photos by Artur Pastor, Eduardo Portugal & many others.
 “Panorama” also covered museums, new infrastructure projects to help tourists explore the country & even praised the rural sector.
 All part of Salazar’s master plan.

 Although the magazine can be considered first & foremost as propaganda for the Estado Novo, it also became a venue for showcasing new artists… most of which would be responsible for the images we still envision when dreaming of Portugal today.
 Nuno Costa even predicted the current tourism boom:

 Oskar —real name Óscar Pinto Lobo— was born in Goa in 1913 & worked for the SNI in the 1950s & 1960s, producing several iconic posters.
 He was even the father of Ana Salazar, one of the most recognized fashion designers for Portugal in the 20th century.
-Easy to see where she got her talent:
+Easy to see that talent ran in her family:

 My favorite poster artist of them all is Gustavo Fontoura.
 I even have two of his 1956 originals hanging in my living room!
 All the stereotypical topics are there, but I love his use of color & simple shapes.
 5,000 prints were made of each poster… maybe I can find remaining copies of the others eventually: